Veridise/stellar-auth-macro/README.md

 * an **inline** `mod` (the content is present in the same file).

 If you put it on an **external** module (declared with `mod x;` and defined elsewhere), the macro **cannot** inspect the contents.
 In that case it raises a hard error.
 Therefore to use the access control macro, use it directly on the `impl` (or inline the module).

-### How we avoid conflicts with `#[contractimpl]`

-To avoid stepping on #[contractimpl], the `#[access_control]` macro edits the `impl` in place.
-It parses each method, injects the guard at the top of methods tagged with #[authorized_by(..)], and then strips that attribute so the downstream macro never sees it.
-If a method is missing either the env parameter or the named argument, the macro simply skips instrumentation for that method while still enforcing that every public function is annotated.

-This avoids false positives in the rust-analyzer and flags actual mistakes when you compile.
-When something’s wrong, the macro emits a clear error naming the unprotected function, or if #[authorized_by(..)] points at a non-existent parameter, it leaves the method unchanged and warns, helping you correct the annotation without wrestling with macro panics.

 ### Macro expansion: Before and After